ubclaunchpad/nei-nei/README.md

 # rent-my-rez
-The front page of Vancouver housing.
+The front page of Vancouver housing!

 ## Installation
 Create a virtual environment in the root project folder by running